 The bloggers Mr. and Mrs. Frugalwoods lived in Boston, but moved to a homestead in Vermont.
 Jeremy and Winnie from Go Curry Cracker used to live in Seattle, but now travel the world, and often live in low cost areas in Southeast Asia and in Mexico.
 Kristy and Bryce from Millennial Revolution lived in Toronto and also now travel the world.
 The bloggers at Freedom is Groovy credit their move from Long Island, New York to Charlotte, North Carolina as one of the main reasons they were able to reach FIRE.

 There are also bloggers who live in low cost areas and continue living there.
 Mr. Money Mustache lives in Longmont, Colorado and Justin from Root of Good lives in Raleigh, North Carolina.
 There is a common misconception from many people who live in high cost of living areas that moving to a low cost area means taking a significant pay cut and having to worry about the availability of jobs.
 They also picture low cost of living cities as some rural town in the middle of no where with nothing to do except going to watch high school football and the local bar.
 That’s just not true.
 There are many cities in the U.S with vibrant economies, a plethora of entertainment activities yet a much lower cost of living.
 According to Investopedia, a couple of cities with high paying jobs with a low cost of living are Houston, Dallas, Charlotte, Denver, and Austin.
+For instance, a good unit in an apartment complex in Austin, Texas will typically cost between $850-$1,000 per month to rent.

 The blogger at The Frugal Vagabond created the website The Earth Awaits which is a great tool to find great cities you can live in based on your budget and you can filter based on other preferences like crime rate, pollution, and lifestyle.